“God pours into our lives … He doesn’t dribble it.”

 Nothing stingy about that.

 I could also see God’s bountiful goodness and protection in my own life.
 Judging from my family background, I should have a string of husbands by now and a kid from each one.
-And I should either spend all my time at a bar or own one.
+And I should either spend all my time in a bar or own one.
 Or be in prison or dead from a drug overdose.

-Grace was literally poured out to me by a patient God and a patient husband as I stumbled around trying to learn how to control my temper and the need to control others.
-The fact that I still have a marriage, is a miracle all by itself.
+Grace was literally poured out to me every day by a patient and loving God, even as I stumbled around in life as a Bible believing Christian (yes, you heard that correctly) gushing the most unattractive pride, uncontrollable temper and the desperate need to control others.
+I was well on my way to becoming the next screaming shrew of the family, a “tradition” our females seemed bent on passing on.
+So the fact that I even still have a family, is a miracle all by itself.
 But a precious one?
 That is straight-up God’s goodness.
-He did it just because He can.
+He was faithful even when I wasn’t.
+And He did it just because He can.

 All the pain and poverty and madness in the world, can’t erase or compare or compete with all the goodness He wants to pour out on us every day—lavishly.